 Come and live the life of a Thai farmer on our working farm, and enjoy a Thai farm holiday unlike any other.
 Our family ancestors have been farming this land for generations, often growing rice as a subsistence crop and living off the land through the country's distinct seasons.
 Here, nature offered a meal of frogs in the rainy season, lizards in the hot season, ant eggs for a soup, succulent bamboo shoots, and land on which to raise chicken and ducks.
 Today, our family continues this Thai farming tradition and aims to go beyond simply growing sufficient rice, to generating additional income through growing separate crops and produce.

 On the land around the villa, we farm main crops that consist of both plain and sticky rice, cassava (or tapioca), and since the end of 2015, fresh limes.
 We also have an area dedicated to mango trees, as well as the herbs that form essential ingredients in Thai cooking such as Thai basil, mint, chili, dill, spring onions, galangal, pandanus leaves and more.
 Fresh sweet tamarind is provided by the pods on the tamarind tree in front of the villa.
-Essentially, our farm focus is on crops rather than any livestock, although we do occasionally keep chickens and ducks.

 The soil in the northeast of Thailand is renowned for being sandy and acidic, making it far from perfect for productive farming.
 In addition, the hot and dry weather in the region and drought cycles make the life of a local Thai farmer a challenging one.